Healthy Homes Assessment Silverstream

 Fines for Failing to Comply

-Since the 1st July of 2021, if a new or renewed tenancy is signed on a Silverstream rental property, all Healthy Homes compliance items need to be taken care of inside of 90 days.
+Since the 1st July of 2021, when a new, renewed or varied tenancy is signed for a Silverstream rental property, all Healthy Homes compliance items need to be completed inside of 90 days.

-Since the 1st July of 2021, when a new or renewed tenancy is signed on a Silverstream rental property, all Healthy Homes compliance work must be finished by the end of 90 days.
+Beginning on July 1st, 2021, once a new or renewed tenancy is signed on a Silverstream rental property, all Healthy Homes compliance work must be done by the end of 90 days.

-Inability to adhere to one of the Healthy Homes Standards by the end of the deadlines can result in an amount of $7200.
-In addition, if the present Healthy Homes Statement of Compliance is not included in an updated, renewed, or revised tenancy agreement, there could be an additional penalty or infringement fee.
+Failure to comply with all of the Healthy Homes Standards inside of the deadlines can result in a fine of up to $7200.
+Furthermore, if a current Healthy Homes Statement of Compliance is not incorporated in the new, renewed or revised tenancy agreement there could be additional penalties or an infringement fee.

-Anyone can request information regarding the Healthy Homes Standard and how they relate to the home they reside in.
-If the landlord or the property manager doesn’t provide the information requested within 21 days of having received the inquiry, they can receive an infringement notice and could be fined up to $750.
+Anyone can request information about the Healthy Homes Standard and how they relate to the home they reside in.
+If the landlord or the property manager doesn’t provide the required information within 21 days of being informed of the request, they can receive an infringement letter and be fined upto $750.

-Furthermore, there’s also a penalty of up to $900 for landlords and property managers that provide false or incorrect Healthy Homes Compliance Statement or information.
-The person responsible for this fine is the person who is listed on the tenancy agreement as being the person renting the property It could also be the landlord’s name or the company that manages the property.
+In addition, there’s also a penalty of as much as $900 for landlords or property managers who have provided a false or inaccurate Healthy Homes Compliance Statement or other information.
+The person who is responsible for this fine is the one who is listed on the tenancy agreement as the person who is leasing the property out It could also be the name of the landlord as well as the company that manages the property.

-All the information on the Statement of Compliance needs to be up-to-date before the tenancy agreement can be completed, and must be updated during the entire tenancy, as relevant work gets completed.
+All information in the Statement of Compliance requirements to be correct when the tenancy agreement is signed, and ideally it must be updated throughout the tenancy as any necessary work related to it is finished.

-It’s also crucial to be aware that landlords who own several rental properties can face more severe penalties for not complying.
-The most severe penalties are handed down only for serious violations.
-Those who have at least six rental properties could be fined up to $50,000 and as high as $100,000 for hearing claims.
+It is crucial to keep in mind that landlords with several rental properties can face additional fines for non-compliance.
+The highest penalties are given only for serious violations, and landlords who own at least six rental properties could be fined up to $50,000, or as high as $100,000 in hearing claims.

-If you fail to comply with compliance with Healthy Homes requirements can hit your bank account hard, resulting in large fines in addition to continuing to be required to comply with the requirements.
-Don’t take a chance with your rental property Call us today and ask us to conduct an home evaluation performed on the rental property you are renting.
+Clearly, failure to comply with the Healthy Homes requirements can hit your wallet hard, resulting in huge fines, in addition to having to continue to comply.
+Don’t risk your rental property call us now and make arrangements to have an house evaluation performed on your rental property.

 Healthy homes are important

-One in three households rent from New Zealand and Silverstream, and research shows us that these rental houses are likely to be colder, older and have less efficient heating, and generally tend to be of poorer quality than houses that are owned by the owner.
+A majority of households in New Zealand and Silverstream, and research indicates that rental houses are likely to be colder, older and have less effective heating, and generally tend to be of poorer quality than the houses of owners.

-Improving the standard of Silverstream rental property will allow tenants to enjoy improved mental and physical health and reduce the disruption to work, learning and living due to illnesses.
-Your investment is also better secured from mildew, mould and damp damages, which means lower costs for maintenance in the long-term.
+The improvement in the quality of Silverstream rental property will allow tenants to enjoy improved physical and mental health and reduce the interruption to learning, work and daily life due to illnesses.
+Your investment is also protected from mildew, mould and damp damage, meaning less maintenance costs in the long-term.

-The Healthy Homes Standards are a list of the specific and minimum standards for heating, insulation Ventilation, Moisture Ingress and Drainage, as well Draught Stopping in Silverstream rental properties.
+The Healthy Homes Standards are a set of specific and minimal standards for Heating, Insulation Ventilation and Ventilation and Drainage, and Draught Control for Silverstream rental properties.

-Contact us now to discuss having a Silverstream Healthy Home assessment on your rental property today.
+Get started now and contact us about having a Silverstream Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance